nu-desine/AlphaLive/README.md

 AlphaLive is the [AlphaSphere](http://www.alphasphere.com/)'s official software application that allows you to program the device into an expressive musical instrument and controller.
 The software can functions as a MIDI mapping editor, sampler, sequencer, and Open Sound Control converter.

-AlphaLive has been programmed using the [JUCE](http://www.rawmaterialsoftware.com/juce.php) cross-platform C++ library, and includes an Xcode project for building on Mac OS X, a Visual Studio 2010 project for building on Windows, and a makefile for building on Linux.
+AlphaLive has been programmed using the [JUCE](http://www.rawmaterialsoftware.com/juce.php) cross-platform C++ library, and includes an Xcode project for building on Mac OS X, and a Visual Studio 2010 project for building on Windows.
+JUCE also easily allows for Linux makefile's to be built.

 You can download pre-built binaries of the application for Mac OS X and Windows (32 and 64 bit) from [here](http://www.alphasphere.com/alphalive/).